 Readying students for the world of higher education is a key focus for Collyer's, with ~70% of students applying to university annually.
 In doing so we make a very strong contribution to the national skills agenda key sectors as graduates enter the workforce with highly developed skills.
 We provide support for learner applications through the H.E.
 Progression Pathway and Collyer's 360 Enrichment Programme, with additional specialised content for specific routes e.g. Oxbridge, Medics/Vets/Dentists, Performing Arts Conservatoires, Visual Arts/Media.
 Higher Education Statistics Agency (HESA) annual reports show that former Collyer's students are retained in higher numbers than average by universities and achieve results which exceed the national averages for students from all other sectors, including school sixth forms and independent schools.
 This suggests that Collyer's provides exceptional preparation for students entering higher education, equipping learners with the skills, resilience and independence to succeed at university, and facilitating successful entry into the graduate job market.
-Students who are aiming to enter the workplace or go into further technical or vocational training after Collyer's 360 activities including Aspiring Apprentices and the Young Enterprise Scheme.
-All Level 3 students complete work experience (WEX) during Year 1.
-Our Level 2 Foundation Programme includes regular Work Readiness content and a summer WEX placement.
+Students who are aiming to enter the workplace or go into further technical or vocational training after Collyer's, follow the Employment & Apprenticeships Progression Pathway and have access to a range of bespoke Collyer's 360 activities including Aspiring Apprentices and the Young Enterprise Scheme.
+All Level 2 and 3 students complete work experience (WEX) during Year 1.